GayathriPCh/ciphervault/README.md

 # Password Vault - Svelte App 🔐

 ## Overview
 This is a **Svelte-based Password Vault** that securely stores, categorizes, and manages user credentials.
 It also checks for **password breaches** and allows users to view encrypted passwords securely via AES (Advanced Encryption Standard).
+Uses Firebase Auth for Authentication.
 ![Screenshot 2025-02-16 143101](https://github.com/user-attachments/assets/a11e71e9-815b-438e-a400-9a6dc6298696)

 ## Features 🌟